postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 9. i)ensure that his/her firearm permit is not abused, lost, or stolen;
 10. j)submit, when required by the relevant police unit, his/her firearm permit to be examined by the police;
 11. k)report forthwith at the relevant police unit the loss or theft of his/her firearm permit and discovered unexploded artillery ammuntion or explosives;
-12. l)exchange his/her firearm permit or firearm certificate at the relevant police unit for a new one if the firearm permit or firearm certificate holder&#39;s name, surname or the place of residence  has been changed; the permit holder shall be obliged to do so within ten working days from the date on which such change occurred and at the same time to render all original documents;
+12. l)exchange his/her firearm permit or firearm certificate at the relevant police unit for a new one if the firearm permit or firearm certificate holder's name, surname or the place of residence  has been changed; the permit holder shall be obliged to do so within ten working days from the date on which such change occurred and at the same time to render all original documents;
 13. m)carry his/her firearm permit when carring out activities in the field of unexploded ordnanceand searching for unexploded artillery ammunition or explosives;
 14. n)submit, after being required to do so by a police officer, prior to performing activities in question or during the performance of such activities, to an indicative test by breathalyzer or to a medical examination in order to determine whether he/she is intoxicated;11)
 15. )forthwith record discovered unexploded artillery ammuntion or explosives in a register; and